This article here will get removed soon and is not working anymore

 the old nvidia-installer-dkms is replaced with a rewritten new tool nvidia-inst go here please:

-nvidia-installer-dkms can be used easily to install and remove propritary nvidia drivers.
+nvidia-installer-dkms can be used easily to install and remove proprietary Nvidia drivers.

-Package is available from EndeavourOS Repository install it:
+The package is available from EndeavourOS Repository to install it:

 sudo pacman -S nvidia-installer-dkms

 We ship the dkms version by default so the drivers can be kept up-to-date, regardless of the kernel version you’re using.
 Using the dkms version also means, you need to install the kernel header packages that match to your installed kernel(s).If you are using our AKM tool, the headers will be installed by default.

 // example for linux-lts: